SilverTongue1729/Content-Addressable-Network-DHT-in-Golang/docs/Project Proposal Document.md

     > 2. *Zones*: Shown as rectangles around each node to indicate partitions.
     > 3. *Key-Value Pairs*: Marked as colored dots within zones.
     > 4. *Routing Paths*: Animated lines showing GET/PUT request paths between nodes.
+    > 5. *Fault Tolerance*: Clearly indicating failed nodes (e.g., different color/icon) and visualizing data replication/recovery if feasible.
     >
     > We’ll use Flask (Python) or Gin (Go) for the backend and D3.js for visuals, finalizing the stack after core deliverables are complete.
-We might add extras like showing failed nodes if time allows, but it’s not set yet.
+Visualization of fault tolerance mechanisms is a core goal.
     >

 # 3. Technology Stack